IFRS 15

 What is the difference between a contract modification treated as a separate contract versus prospective or cumulative catch-up?

 A contract modification is treated as a separate contract when it adds distinct goods/services AND the price increases by the standalone selling price of those additions (IFRS 15.20).
-If not a separate contract, it is treated prospectively when remaining goods/services are distinct from those already transferred (IFRS 15.21(a)), or as a cumulative catch-up when remaining goods/services are not distinct and form part of a single partially satisfied performance obligation (IFRS 15.21(b)).
+If it's not a separate contract, it's treated prospectively when remaining goods/services are distinct from those already transferred (IFRS 15.21(a)), or as a cumulative catch-up when remaining goods/services aren't distinct and form part of a single partially satisfied performance obligation (IFRS 15.21(b)).